moneroexamples/memory-pool/README.md

 # Show transactions in memory pool

-In this example, it is shown how to query monero daemon usint RPC call to get transactions in memory pool.
+In this example, it is shown how to query Monero daemon using RPC call to get transactions in memory pool, and to display their details.

 ## Prerequisites